The Excel F.DIST.RT function calculates the (right-tailed) F Probability Distribution, which measures the degree of diversity between two data sets.

 |deg_freedom2||-||An integer specifying the denominator degrees of freedom.|

-If either deg_freedom1 or deg_freedom2 are decimal numbers, these are truncated to integers by Excel.
+If either deg_freedom1 or deg_freedom2 are supplied as decimal numbers, these are truncated to integers by Excel.

 The above chart on the right shows the right-tailed F Probability Distribution with deg_freedom1 (the numerator degrees of freedom) set equal to 1 and deg_freedom2 (the denominator degrees of freedom) set equal to 2.